-- 20.3 A student shall earn an additional 18 to 20 credits for the award of - 20.4 A student shall be awarded a minor degree only when he / she completes the requirements for the award of major degree stipulated in the respective programme.
+- 20.3 A student shall earn an additional 18 to 20 credits for the award of a minor degree. - 20.4 A student shall be awarded a minor degree only when he / she completes the requirements for the award of major degree stipulated in the respective programme.